 - Chef Brigette Joseph

-The charcuterie board is also known by other names.
-In Italy, it is called antipasto, while in Britain, it is known as a ploughman's lunch.
-In Germany, the term wurstplatte is used and is frequently called a meat-and-cheese board in America.
+Another name is also known as the charcuterie board.
+It is called antipasto in Italy, while in Britain, it is known as a ploughman's lunch.
+In Germany, they use the term wurstplatte and frequently call it a meat-and-cheese board in America.

 12 Types of Meat for Your Board